 Some fun Git facts I’ve come across

-Even though I don’t get to spend as much time with git
+Even though I don’t get to spend as much time with git as I would like, I still

 manage to find some interesting and fun facts I had no idea existed in the first place.